PALM SUNDAY: Prophesied Procession

 Jesus’ entrance into Jerusalem on a donkey unambiguously identified Him as Israel’s Messiah as foreseen centuries earlier.
 Some mistakenly assume that Jesus entered Jerusalem on this occasion to offer the Messianic Kingdom to a nation that would ultimately reject it.
 In truth, Messiah had already been rejected along with the Kingdom (Mt.
 12:24-42).

-At this point, Jesus entered Jerusalem not to usher in the Messianic Kingdom, but rather to identify Himself as Messiah in God’s unfolding plan for man’s redemption.
+Jesus entered Jerusalem not to usher in the Messianic Kingdom, but rather to identify Himself as Messiah in God’s unfolding plan for man’s redemption.
 (1)

 1) This same Jesus will return to the capitol of Israel again.
 When He returns, He will not ride a donkey, but a white horse to usher in the promised Messianic Kingdom ruling the world from Jerusalem (Isa.
 63; Rev. 19).